 The scene: Deck the halls with boughs of kitsch!
-This Bavarian-themed village’s streets transform for the winter holidays with its annual Christmas Lighting Festival in December, when half a million twinkling white lights are strung up along the steep roofs of its half-timbered buildings and festive tunes like “O Tannenbaum” ring out.
-(The Lighting Festival takes place on weekends throughout December but lights are on display from Thanksgiving through mid-February.)
+This Bavarian-themed village’s streets transform for the winter holidays starting with its annual Christmas Lighting Festival in December, when half a million twinkling white lights are strung up along the steep roofs of its half-timbered buildings and festive tunes like “O Tannenbaum” ring out.
+(The Lighting Festival takes place on weekends throughout December and lights are on display from Thanksgiving through mid-February.)

 Kids will love: The Gingerbread Factory in downtown Leavenworth, where you can pop in for just-out-of-the-oven gingersnaps, snickerdoodles and steaming mugs of cocoa, and then marvel at the intricately decorated holiday gingerbread houses (available for sale).

 Snow fun: A little more than a mile north of downtown is Ski Hill, a unique hub of various snow activities just right for the pint-sized set.
 It includes snowshoe trails, two alpine runs (day passes from $17; ages 5 and younger free) and a fun tubing hill (tubes provided; $20), both serviced by rope tows.
 A small lodge serves hot cocoa and other steaming beverages.
 On the west end of Leavenworth is the region’s most popular and kid-friendly groomed Nordic ski area, the easy, scenic Icicle River Trail system (day passes from $15; ages 5 and younger free).

-For non-ski thrills, bring your plastic sled to slide down the short but sweet hill at Front Street Park; or book a ride along the Icicle River on a horse-drawn sleigh operated by Icicle Outfitters & Guides (from $10 per person; daily December–February) and kids 2 and under are free.
+For non-ski thrills, bring your plastic sled to slide down the short but sweet hill at Front Street Park; or book a ride along the Icicle River on a horse-drawn sleigh operated by Icicle Outfitters & Guides (about $10 per kid and $20 per adult; daily December–February) and kids 2 and under are free.